 Single Person Child Carer Credit (SPCCC)

-Can you give up your SPCCC claim?
+Can you give up your SPCCC claim to a secondary claimant?

 If you are the primary claimant, you can give up your right to the SPCCC.
 This is known as surrendering or relinquishing your claim.
 You may choose to do this because you do not have sufficient taxable income to use the credit fully.